react-native-datetimepicker/.github/.github/ISSUE_TEMPLATE/bug_report.md

 Before submitting a new issue, please:

 - Test using the latest release of the library in a React Native project, as maybe your bug has been already fixed.
-Please do not use Expo to reproduce bugs, because there might be a bug in Expo, not this library.
 - Check for possible duplicate issues, with possible answers.

 Still ready?
 Fill the template. 👇